I’m not going to say I peaked in the 90s.

 *The Fashion Bug went out of business, still not sure why though.
 They had a really strong brand, in my opinion.

 This is me in my heyday.
-Zero fucks given unless it had to do with me looking fly, or toys.
+Zero shits given unless it had to do with me looking fly, or toys.
 (Or candy.)